Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Bring water, vinegar, and salt to boil in saucepan.
 Pour liquid over beans leaving 1/2 inch space from the top of the jar.
 Place tightened lids on jars and process in a boiling water bath for five minutes.
 Remove jars and let cool.

 By Sandy from Graettinger, IA

 Once green beans become ripe on the vine, they need picked and preserved.
 Picking goes on for days as a new crop appears.
 If you have your own garden, you can pick and can until you are sick of green beans and still have plenty to give away.
-If you don't garden, you will find a big farmer's market is the place to get plenty of beans.
-If you know a farmer with a stand near his home, you will find him reliable for good green beans year after year.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I will be canning green beans in a regular canning pot, not a pressure cooker.
 Do you do as you would with a pressure cooker?
 Then how long do you need to cook them?

 You will have to google the topic to find out the time you have to have the jars of green beans in the hot water bath.
 The time is bound to be longer than in a pressure cook.
 When I was younger I did all of my cooking in the hot water bath.
 It has been so long since I did any canning that I don't have any idea about the time length.
 I don't know if it is an old wive's take or the truth, but I was always told that green beans can go bad really easily if not canned properly.

 Foods that are not naturally high in acid are not safe to can using a hot water bath canner.
 This includes most vegetables (tomatoes are on the fence with this one so adding a little lemon juice to each jar makes them safe) and definitely green beans.